unb3rechenbar/BA24-CorDis/README.md

 # BA24-CorDis
 Code Base to the bachelor's thesis "Studies of ERM Models with Correlated Disorder".
-It holds the code to simulate the ERM models with correlated disorder using Born approximation, as well as the final version of the thesis.
+It holds the code to simulate the ERM models with correlated disorder using Born approximation, as well as the final version of the thesis as a PDF file.
 It corresponds to the print version of the thesis, which is available at the University of Constance.
 Its reference is:

 ```
     BA2024-StudiesOfERMmodelswithcorrelateddisorder Final.pdf